01-edu/UX-UI/subjects/ux/going-on-holidays-with-friends/prototyping/README.md

 **Deliverables:**

-- A paper prototype
+- Pictures of a paper prototype
-- Wireframes (mid-fi) to upload on the Figma
+- Wireframes (mid-fi) to upload on the Figma file
+- Upload the documents on Github, in a zip folder named “ProjectTitle_Name_FirstName”, with all project deliverables as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
+For example, the first deliverable can be named as “Doe_John_MidFiPrototype_05242024_V1”.

 **Tips:** Vocabulary